millerj870/millerj870.github.io/_posts/2021-07-15-flashbake.md

 Now I need to download it and start using it again.
 This should be fun.

+## Update: macports

+Flashbake is actually a package in macports!

 <!--
 SYNTAX FOR IMAGES
 * use services to create JPG and to create thumbnail that is 720px wide